 You should be good to go, but what if your extend option is grade out, lets look at that now.

-The next problem is, what if you have a recovery partition in between the C drive and the unallocated space?
+The reason you are seeing the extend option grade out because there is a recovery partition between the C drive and the unallocated space.

 Even if you try to delete the partition in the middle, the windows default disk manager will not let you.
 It would just show you a help option.

 The Windows operating system creates the extra Recovery Partition during the windows installation.
 That holds the windows recovery environment.
 So in the event of any windows system-related issues, and you wanted to restore the windows machine to its original state, you can use the recovery option.